 CCLI: 7260523

-Brayden writes: "Matilda and I wrote this reflecting on His faithfulness through every season.
-That all worries and cares can be given over to Jesus because He is our provider and protector, and has more than we could ever need.
-Imagery used inspired by Matt 6:25-34, where Jesus tells us not to worry."
+Brayden writes: "This song was written with a tender heart, in reflection of His faithfulness through a hard season.
+All worries and cares can be given over to Jesus because He is our provider and protector, and has more than we could ever need.
+Imagery used inspired by Matthew 6:25-34, where Jesus tells us not to worry.
+In the face of adversity, we look to Jesus in thanksgiving and remember His faithfulness throughout our lives."

 Words and Music by Brayden Slade